Not too late to Apply!

 - Provide official transcript(s) from any college(s) previously attended.
 Applicants are required to have a cumulative college GPA of at least 2.50 (based on all colleges attended) and successful completion of all attempted courses in accordance with Trinity’s standards of satisfactory academic progress.

-- Submit a high school transcript and ACT or SAT I or CLT test results if you have completed less than 24 college credits at the time of application.
+- Submit a final high school transcript if you have completed less than 24 college credits at the time of application.

 While we accept students on a rolling admissions basis, the following are the recommended application deadlines for transfer students: